KinNeko-De/sample-protobuf-tutorial-styleguide/README.md

 # Motivation
-This repository was created to examine protobuf editor extensions.
-The extension should detect all the errors in the proto files.
+This repository was created to explore protobuf editor extensions.
+The extension should be able to detect all errors in proto files.

 # Structure
 There are muliple samples that contains simple proto definitions.
 Each of this proto definition has at least one error.
 The samples are grouped by the context:

 | Sample | Context |
 |--------|---------|